-In addition to its faculties, which are the basic units of the University, and the Rector's Office, Charles University has further elements.
-These are the research, teaching, developmental, economic and information centres (institutes) and special facilities.
+In addition to faculties, which are the basic units of the University, and the Rector's Office, Charles University has also further bodies.
+These are the research institutes and teaching, developmental, economic and information centres as well as special facilities.

-Charles University has seventeen faculties which have independent decisionmaking powers, except in matters which fall within the jurisdiction of Charles University.
-Each faculty is headed by the Dean, who manages and represents it and negotiates in its name.
+Charles University has seventeen faculties which have independent decision-making powers, except for matters which fall within the jurisdiction of Charles University.
+Each faculty is headed by the Dean, who manages and represents the faculty and negotiates in its name.
 Each dean is responsible to the academic senate of his or her faculty, and also to the rector to the extent defined by the Statutes of CU.